dzufferey/scadla/README.md

   - more operations
     * chamfer
     * making object smaller (negative minkowski sum): instead of adding some tolerance to all dimension, design your object at the right size, the make them a bit smaller so they fit together.
 The goal is to move the face parallel to their normal by some amount while keeping the mesh well-formed.
-  - cahnge FromFile to FromURL
+  - change FromFile to FromURL
   - a `Solidifiable` trait that has an `implicit def solidify: Solid` method
   - object cache:
     * object